muggy8/improbable/have-and-havenot/xitrO31z.md

 The way Phanna does this made me feel complicated.

-It's hard to argue that Phanna's anything but fine giving the responce just now but the way Phanna is behaving is making things seem too fine.
+It's hard to argue that Phanna's anything but fine given the responce just now but the way Phanna is behaving is making things seem too fine.

 To the point where I felt like maybe Phanna wasn't fine.

-Phanna looked around blankly and quickly ended up scratching their head as they looked back at me sleepily before making one of those completely random and out of nowhere remarks.
+Phanna looked around blankly and quickly ended up scratching their head as they looked back at me sleepily.

-"I see... "
+"What am I doing here..."
+Phanna asked in h half asleep way

+Oh right, Phanna must not remember anything since everyone's memories were altered just now.

+"Um, Phanna, what do you remember?"
+I asked trying to find out what was the new sequence of events that everyone is supposed to remember now.

+"I'm not quite sure...
+I'm getting this memory alteration warning right now... actually... let me just get that warning to go away first.
+User memory merge backup overwrite."

+I felt speechless, I wasn't sure fully understood Phanna.

+Phanna might as well be speaking complete gibrish by the end.

+Though it's not the first time I've heard Phanna say something strange like that, it feels increadibly strange each time it happens.

+The only thing I really understood was that Phanna's memories are messed up.

+Shortly after the strange remark, Phana gripped their forehead with their hand.

+I could see discomfort in Phanna's face.

+"Are you alright?!"
+I shouted as I quickly grabbed onto Phanna's shoulders.

+But the responce I got was much less comforting this time around.